Imagine that you’re 7 years old and you’ve just been asked by your teacher to make a diorama of a Native American village.

 “Projects are my chance to see them spark,” she says.
 “To see them sparkle and be creative, because everything else is ‘this is what we need to know in science’ and facts, facts, facts.
 So it’s fun to see them cooperate with each other.
 It’s fun to see who becomes a leader.”

-Ben Fohner, now a student at Stanford University, won first place as a high school student in the botany category at the Intel International Science and Engineering Fair in San Jose, California, in 2001.
+Ben Fohner, a student at Stanford University, won first place as a high school student in the botany category at the Intel International Science and Engineering Fair in San Jose, California.
 Fohner believes that his parents’ support was crucial to his success, but he did the work himself.

 “I did the research at a plant pathology lab,” he explains, “a connection I had made while working on a previous science fair project.”
 [This connection was facilitated by his father.]
 “I worked there over a summer and ended up focusing a lot of my time on a project that was of interest to the company.
 The company grows geraniums in Guatemala and they had problems with a certain bacteria being transmitted from one plant to another, and they couldn’t really figure out how it was happening.